olehyev138/diverst-devv/docs/devops/environment-initialization.md

 First retrieve `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` values for `cli-bot` from the password manager & export into terminal.
 These are specifically for the `cli-bot` & will be reset for the new environment account by our script.

-Run script `./cli-assume-role <role-arn>`, passing it the role arn.
-Export the outputted values into the appropriate environment values.
+Run script `eval $(./cli-assume-role <role-arn>)`, passing it the role arn.
+Its done this way so that we can export the variables in the current shell & not a subshell

 Lastly, ensure that either `AWS_DEFAULT_REGION` is set as an environment variable in `AWS_DEFAULT_REGION` or defined in `~/.aws/config` under `default`.